fstarnaud/ozp-documentation-wiki/Iteration-20.md

 ## Iteration Goals:
 ### Center/HUD
 * Investigate providing app submitters instructions on how to allow OZP collect metrics on their app
+* Merge `temp-master` with `master` and begin switching to GitFlow structure.
+* Normalize / Automate generation of Shrinkwrap file.

 ### Backend
 *